-1.1.
 Work Instruction

-- Is used to provide information about the work - Describe what workers need to be able to do on the job - Work functions - Key activities of each work function - Performance indicators - Describe what task to be done or work roles in a certain occupation
+Information about the work

+- Describe what workers need to be able to do on the job

+- Work functions

+- Key activities of each work function

+- Performance indicators

+- Describe what task to be done or work roles in a certain occupation

-Work instruction is a description of the specific tasks and activities within the organization.
+Work instruction is a description of the specific tasks and activities within an organization.
 A work instruction in a business will generally outline all of the different jobs needed for the operation of the firm in great detail and is a key element to running a business smoothly.